seygorin/cv-app-seygorin-epam-campus/README.md

 - **CSS Modules**: Enables modular and scoped CSS for better styling management.
 - **Jest**: Facilitates testing with a robust and flexible testing framework.
 - **Redux-Toolkit**: Simplifies state management with a set of tools and best practices.
+- **MongoDB Integration**: Currently, the skills component works with MongoDB, allowing any user on the internet to add, delete, and edit skills data.
+However, you can change this logic by renaming `src/pages/api/skillsLocal.ts` to `skills.ts`, replacing the previous file.

 ## Getting Started